emilps/fjelltg/src/pages/product/2020-03-20-meal-cooler.md

 headerimage: /img/mealcooler-2.png
 description1: >-
-  To avoid condensation in dried fishmeal, it is important to have correct cooling - before storing in tanks, sacks or bigbags.
+  To avoid condensation in dried fishmeal, it is important to have correct cooling - before storing it in tanks, sacks or bigbags.

-  We offer solutions every need - whether it is in warm regions (Asia) or on fishing boats designed for fishing in Arctic regions.
+  We offer solutions for every need - whether it is in warm regions (Asia) or on fishing boats designed for fishing in Arctic regions.